Robert Dickson Crane

-Robert Dickson Crane (March 26, 1929 – December 12, 2021) was an American activist.
+Robert Dickson Crane (26 March 1929 – 12 December 2021) was an American activist.
 He was an adviser to President Richard Nixon and was the deputy director for planning of the United States National Security Council.
 He authored or co-authored more than a dozen books and over 50 professional articles on comparative legal systems, global strategy, and information management.

 Early life and education

 Crane was born in Cambridge, Massachusetts.
 In 1945, at the age of 16, he entered Harvard University to study Russian as the first step in becoming an international journalist.
-In 1948, he became the first American permitted to study at a university in Occupied Germany, having been accepted at the University of Munich.
+In 1948, he became the first American permitted to study at a university in Occupied Germany, having been accepted at the Ludwig-Maximilians-Universität München.

 While in Germany, he studied the sociology of religion and prepared a book on totalitarian regimes and on the spiritual dynamics of resistance movements against such regimes.

 Upon his return to the United States, Dr. Crane got his B.A. from Northwestern University, Evanston, Illinois, in 1956, summa cum laude, and his J.D. from Harvard Law School, Cambridge, MA.
 His thesis was titled "The Accommodation of Ethics in International Commercial Arbitration" and was published in the Arbitration Journal, Fall 1959.

 At Harvard, he also founded the Harvard International Law Journal and acted as the first president of the Harvard International Law Society.

 Dr. Crane was admitted to the District of Columbia Bar in 1960.